 Here’s why they wanted to destroy this evidence: Two years after they published the 1966 article telling us a seaquake could sink a ship, the nuclear attack submarine USS Scorpion mysteriously vanished in the earthquake-prone waters a few miles south of the Azores, the same area where the 1941 earthquake occurred.

 You can read the long story here.
-The short story is that the USS Scorpion was poorly designed and in pitiful mechanical condition when the admirals sent it on its last mission and they knew it before the nuclear sub ever left its home port at Norfolk, Virgina.
-This turns the accidental sinking by seismic shock waves into the reckless homicide of 99 US Navy sailors.
+The short story is that the USS Scorpion was poorly designed and in pitiful mechanical condition when the admirals sent it on its last mission and they knew it before the nuclear sub even left its home port at Norfolk, Virginia.
+This turns the accidental sinking by seismic shock waves into the negligent manslaughter of 99 US Navy sailors.
 Said differently, the US Navy knowingly sent the USS Scorpion on a suicide mission.

-The admirals needed some way to cover-up the reckless homicide in case the seaquake connection leaked out.
+The US Navy damn sure don’t want you to learn their stupidity killed 99 sailors.
+They don’t want anybody talking about seaquakes even today!
+They needed to cover-up the reckless homicide in case the seaquake connection leaked out.

 Besides the seismic shock waves that knocked off the sub’s starboard dive plane, Scorpion’s maintenance problems were extensive.

-Even with a missing dive plane, the sub could have surfaced if its emergency system to blow the water out of its ballast tanks had worked.
+Even with a missing dive plane, the sub could have surfaced if its emergency system to blow the water out of its ballast tanks was working.
 But Scorpion was a wreck looking for a place to crash even before the seaquake shockwave hit it.
 (Read About the US Navy’s Cover-Up of the Scorpion Sinking).

 Revealing the truth about the sinking of the USS Scorpion by a seaquake will also lessen the shock of what you read below.

-One last point before we move to whales. the chart below will give the TNT equivalent of an earthquake in the seafloor (ref).
-My best guess is that the event that sank Scorpion was between 6.5 and 7 magnitude.
+One last point before we move back to whales. the chart below will give the TNT equivalent of an earthquake in the seafloor (ref).
+My best guess is that the event that sank Scorpion was between magnitude 6.5 and 7.

 mag 4.0 1,000 tons Small Nuclear Weapon